apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-maven.md

 ch.
 </pre>

-The fix is to use a Maven profile:
+The fix is to use a Maven profile.
+The following is correct as of the JDO ObjectStore v1.1.0:

 <pre>
     &lt;profiles&gt;